अन्नपतेऽन्नस्य नो देह्यनमीवस्य शुष्मिणः।

 bhuñjate te tvaghaṁ paapaa ye pachantyaatma-kaaraṇaat

-The righteous persons free themselves from negative effects of food by offering same to God first.
+The righteous persons free themselves from the negative effects of food by offering the same to God first.
 Those who take food for selfish enjoyment will feel those negatives that can come from food.

 Healthy eating is essential to health and well-being.
 Our physical strength, as well as our moods and degree of cohabiting with others, are affected by food.
 The negatives of food include the biological facts of fats and other negatives – as well as the psychological effects of consuming food that comes from various sources.
 The Bhagavad Gita reminds us that preparing and offering a meal to the Almighty first becomes blessed.
 In other words, food prepared for such blissful purposes will be blissful.